Storing React State in localStorage - and How to Write Tests For It

 })

 Let's break this down.
-Our useStateWithLocalStorage
+Our useStateWithLocalStorage hook needs to do three

 things: